klee/klee.github.io/build-llvm34.md

    * [Z3](https://github.com/z3prover/z3) Z3 support is much more recent addition to KLEE but is reasonably stable.
 You should use Z3 version >= 4.4.
 For build instructions see [here](https://github.com/Z3Prover/z3/blob/master/README.md).
    * [metaSMT](https://github.com/agra-uni-bremen/metaSMT) **experimental** For build instructions see [here](https://github.com/agra-uni-bremen/metaSMT).

 4. **(Optional) Build uclibc and the POSIX environment model:** By default, KLEE works on closed programs (programs that don't use any external code such as C library functions).
 However, if you want to use KLEE to run real programs you will want to enable the KLEE POSIX runtime, which is built on top of the [uClibc](http://uclibc.org) C library.

+   **To build klee-uclibc run:**

    ```bash
    $ git clone https://github.com/klee/klee-uclibc.git